 Speed and power walking vs. running

 Speed walking is walking at a brisk pace, usually 3 mph or greater.
 Your heart rate is elevated during speed walking.
-You can burn more calories this way than walking at your usual pace.
+You can burn more calories per minute by speed walking rather than walking at your usual pace.

 Power walking is usually considered from 3 mph to 5 mph, but some power walkers reach speeds of 7 to 10 mph.
 Power walking burns a similar number of calories as running.
 For example, power walking at 4.5 mph for one hour would burn the same as jogging at 4.5 mph for one hour.